T0r1nn/APLC/README.md

 1. Install all custom content that you want to include, as well as the [UnityExplorer](https://thunderstore.io/c/lethal-company/p/LethalCompanyModding/Yukieji_UnityExplorer/) mod.
 Boot up the game and create a new save file.
 2. Open the UnityExplorer overlay with F7 if you do not already see it, then open the **C# Console** from the button at the top of the screen.
 3. From the dropdown in the Console window, click **REPL**, then replace all content in the file with the following line: APLC.Plugin.Instance.GetGameLogicString(); Click **Compile**.
 4. Open the **Log** window from the button at the top of the screen, then click **Open Log File**.
+If that does not work, open the log file either using your mod manager or by locating it manually.
 Highlight the entire the logic string, from the first { to the last }, then copy it.
 5. Go to your lethal company apworld.
 Rename the file to lethal_company.zip, then copy the lethal_company sub-folder into the custom_worlds folder.
 6. Inside the lethal_company folder, replace the contents of imported.py with 'data = ', then paste your logic string.
 7. Right click the lethal_company folder and select 'Send to' > 'Compressed (zipped) folder'.
 When prompted to name the file, change the '.zip' extension to '.apworld'.